roshanlam/RoshanStock/README.md

-# RoshanStockAI
+# RoshanStock
-A A.I.
-Stock Recommend System Developed in Python
+A Stock Recommend System Developed in Python

 # Main Requirement: